 JCU admissions counselors have talked with many, many, many high school and college students in their collective experience over the years.
 Olivia Austin, an East Coast-based admissions counselor and JCU grad, shared with us the top 11 questions she and her fellow counselors hear at college fairs from students who are thinking about earning a degree abroad.

 The answer is: Yes!
 You absolutely can.
 Students are always shocked when they learn they can earn an American degree in Italy.
-John Cabot University is a fully accredited American institution.
+John Cabot University is US-accredited university.
 That means JCU follows an American curriculum and students come out with an American bachelor’s degree, just like any other university in the US!

 2. Are classes in English or do I need to speak Italian?